golanpiyush/InkFrame/README.md

 Cast & crew info

-Offers a rich, contextual experience before you hit play.
+Offers a rich, contextual experience before you hit play._

-3. Seamless Playback
+**3. Seamless Playback**

-Remembers the last playback position for every movie.
+_Remembers the last playback position for every movie.

 Double-tap to pause/play gesture (more gestures planned).

 Clean, distraction-free player UI using ExoPlayer under the hood.

-Resumes playback with lightning speed, even with large files.
+Resumes playback with lightning speed, even with large files._

-4. Folder Intelligence
+**4. Folder Intelligence**

-Auto-detects movie folders (based on structure, file naming, and size).
+_Auto-detects movie folders (based on structure, file naming, and size).

 Allows folder exclusion to hide unwanted content (e.g., WhatsApp videos, reels).

-Supports both grid and list views for browsing.
+Supports both grid and list views for browsing._

-5. Minimalist Design
+**5. Minimalist Design**

-Material You inspired clean, dark UI.
+_Material You inspired clean, dark UI.

 Light footprint, no background services unless needed.

-Built to be beautiful, battery-efficient, and blazing fast.
+Built to be beautiful, battery-efficient, and blazing fast._

 ---

-What's Missing (for now)
+**What's Missing (for now)**

-> Transparency matters.
+_> Transparency matters.
 Here's what InkFrame does not support yet, but may in future updates.

 No network/streaming playback (future support planned).